drakedey/mern-tres-en-linea/README.md

 ## Requirements.

-In order to complete all the steps described you need the following thigs installed on yout pc:
+In order to complete all the steps described you need the following things installed on your pc:

 1. Node.js and npm go to the web page (https://nodejs.org/en/) and download the installer.
 2. MongoDB to connect to DB.